DrSDR/FSK-Decode/README.md

-bit 1 is a 2400 hz tone, 40 samples long bit 0 is a 1200 hz tone,  40 samples long decode the text today and get your amazon claim code.
+bit 1 is a 2400 hz tone, 40 samples long bit 0 is a 1200 hz tone,  40 samples long decode the text today and get your amazon claim code. the first ascii char in the wav file is:  t  or 116 dec or 01110100 in binary